Boliden Kevitsa: a case study in mine expansion economics, Finland’s mining tax hike, and Stage 5 risk

 1. What happened

 Boliden’s public message is straightforward.
 Finland raised the metallic-ore tax from 0.6% to 2.5% from 1 January 2026, while other mined minerals rose from EUR 0.20/t to EUR 0.60/t.
+For metallic ores, the tax is applied when mined material is first fed into the concentration process.

 Electricity taxation also changed.
 Electricity used in mining operations moved from the lower electricity-tax bracket to the general bracket, while the lower bracket still applies to the concentration process if consumption is separately metered.

 Against that backdrop, Boliden said the higher Finnish mining tax had put the Kevitsa extension decision on hold beyond 2034.
+Boliden had earlier said the combined tax changes would add EUR 20–30 million per year to Kevitsa’s cost base, with most of that related to the mining-tax increase.

 That is the official public fact pattern.